Migraine with Aura

 Symptoms of Migraine With Aura and Its Treatment

 Do you experience disturbing symptoms before your headache begins?
 If so, you could be suffering from “headache with aura.”
 The word “aura” refers to the feelings, visual disturbances, and neurological and other symptoms that precede the headache.
 Although rare, some migraineur's, or migraine sufferers, experience the aura without the headache.
 Some patients suffer from both headache with aura and headache without aura.
 A professional diagnosis is required.
-The expert headache physicians at the Diamond Headache Clinic are skilled in ruling out other conditions in order to arrive at the correct diagnosis.
+The expert headache physicians at the Diamond Headache Clinic, in Chicago, IL, are skilled in ruling out other conditions in order to arrive at the correct diagnosis.
 If you are suffering from a migraine with aura, the Diamond Headache Clinic headache physicians can provide migraine aura treatment to bring you relief.

 What Are the Symptoms of Migraine With Aura?

 Before starting migraine with aura treatment, you must first have a formal diagnosis.
 While only a physician can diagnose migraines with aura, knowing the symptoms will help you seek the right medical advice.

 Headache with aura commonly consists of four phases, each with its own symptoms:

 This pre-headache phase, which occurs hours or even days before an attack, often serves as a warning that a headache is on the way.
 In some cases, a full-blown headache can be averted.
 Possible symptoms include: